 Pattiyal

-: Action Director: Vishnuvardhan Cast: Arya, Bharat, Pooja, Padmapriya Storyline: A couple of killers go about hacking down big people for money, but one day they find themselves in a spot.
+Genre: Action Director: Vishnuvardhan Cast: Arya, Bharat, Pooja, Padmapriya Storyline: A couple of killers go about hacking down big people for money, but one day they find themselves in a spot.
 Bottomline: Daredevilry or sheer bloodbath?

 It's bloody action from start to finish in SG Films Private Limited's `Pattiyal' (A).
 The heartening factor is of course, the lesson it seems to impart — that violence as a means can only lead to a disturbing end.